 In the corner of my light beam, I see a tiny, brown-spotted cephalopod exhibiting brilliant, rainbow-like colors.
 It’s my first Hawaiian bobtail squid!
 The bobtail squid has a symbiotic relationship with bioluminescent bacteria that live in a special light organ in its mantle.
 The bacteria mask the squid’s silhouette making it virtually invisible in moonlit waters to predators from below.
 In return, the squid feeds the bacteria with sugar and amino acids.

 Jump into the open ocean during the day and you will gaze into nothing but blue water as far as the eye can see.
 Jump in at night and you will find an epic alien world of strange-looking aquatic life.
 Every night the algae- and oxygen-rich near-surface pelagic waters become alive with a diverse group of zooplankton, gelatinous animals, and small fish that venture up from the deep to feed under the protective cover of the night.
 Before dawn, they return to the safety of the twilight zone and beyond to hide from visual predators.
 This vertical migration cycle is the largest daily movement of animals on the planet.

 Odd shapes, sizes, and color patterns; elaborate body extensions; oversized fins and eyes; transparency; bioluminescence; reflectivity; iridescence—the host of adaptions used by small pelagic animals to survive in the shelterless open ocean environment are simply spectacular.
 You won’t find anything like this on the reef.
 Every dive leads to new discoveries.
-More favorites from my blackwater explorations off Oahu:
+Here are a few pics from my blackwater explorations off Oahu: